-- 4.1 The Council may also access certain communications data under the 2000 Act, provided this, like all other surveillance, is for the purpose of preventing or detecting crime. - 4.2 Authorisations may be granted by a Designated Person (see 1.6 above) for relevant officers, who shall seek the advice of the Council's SPOC (Single Point of Contact) authorised by the Home Office.
-The Accessing Communications Revised Draft Data Code of Practice shall be followed at all times.
-Council staff are not permitted to obtain telecommunications and internet use data other than as provided for by the Act. - 4.3 The Council must apply to a Justice of the Peace for an order giving effect to the authorisation of the use of communications data.
+- 4.1 The Council may also access certain communications data under the 2000 Act, provided this, like all other surveillance, is for the purpose of preventing or detecting crime. - 4.2 Following the passage of the Data Retention and Investigatory Powers Act 2014 the Home Office has revoked all accreditation which enabled local authority staff to acquire communications data with effect from 1 December 2014.
+The Council is now required to use the National Anti-Fraud Network's (NAFN's) Single Point of Contact services to acquire communications data under RIPA, if approved by a magistrate.
+The Acquisition and Disclosure of Communications Data Code of Practice shall be followed at all times.
+Council staff are not permitted to obtain telecommunications and internet use data other than as provided for by the Act.

+4.3 The Council must apply to a Justice of the Peace for an order giving effect to the authorisation of the use of communications data.